-6.83 The site is located west of St John's Road, north of Eckstein Road and east of Severus Road.
+6.81 The site is located west of St John's Road, north of Eckstein Road and east of Severus Road.
 The northern boundary of the site is along 32 St John's Road and 34 Eckstein Road.
 Site Area: 0.23ha.

-6.84 Mixed use development including residential and commercial uses.
+6.82 Mixed use including residential and ground floor commercial uses

-Map 6.6 CJ7 36-46 St John's Road and 17 Severus Road
+Map 6.8 CJ7 36-46 St John's Road and 17 Severus Road

-- 6.85 Uses Development should consider a mix of uses with retail on the ground floor and either an office, residential or hotel use above. - 6.86 Open Space - Provision should be made for urban greening and public realm improvements. - 6.87 Access Servicing arrangements should be from Eckstein or Severus Road unless it can be shown that it is not practical or would cause detrimental harm to the residential area.

-6.88 Active Travel - provision should be made to promote active travel including walking and cycling.
+- 6.83 Uses Development should consider a mix of uses with retail on the ground floor and either an office, residential or hotel use above. - 6.84 Open Space Provision should be made for urban greening and public realm improvements. - 6.85 Access Servicing arrangements should be from Eckstein or Severus Road unless it can be shown that it is not practical or would cause detrimental harm to the residential area. - 6.86 Active Travel provision should be made to promote active travel including walking and cycling.

-6.89 Movement - The site has a frontage on to St John's Road which is essentially only for buses and service vehicles and is a pedestrian priority street which forms part of Clapham Junction Town Centre.
+- 6.87 Movement The site has a frontage on to St John's Road which is essentially only for buses and service vehicles and is a pedestrian priority street which forms part of Clapham Junction Town Centre.
 There is a frontage on to Eckstein Road which is part pedestrianised at its junction with St. John's Road and has cycle parking areas.
-The rear of the site also has a frontage on to Severus Road.

-- 6.90 Identity and Architectural Expression The character of Clapham Junction is defined by its fine urban grain, and this should be reflected in any proposed development.
+The rear of the site also has a frontage on to Severus Road. - 6.88 Identity and Architectural Expression The character of Clapham Junction is defined by its fine urban grain, and this should be reflected in any proposed development.
 The corner Victorian building should be retained as this typology was used to define corners.
 The prevailing character in terms of materiality is dominated by red brick frontages, whilst Severus Road is dominated by grey brick with red brick detailing and two storey projecting bays.
-Eckstein Road is essentially comprised of red brick terraces with rendered details around openings. - 6.91 Site Layout The site has frontages on to St. John's Road, Eckstein Road and Severus Road.
-The ground floor of St John's Road is a Core retail frontage.
-The Severus Road frontage currently has a back of house frontage associated with the retail use.
+Eckstein Road is essentially comprised of red brick terraces with rendered details around openings. - 6.89 Site Layout The site has frontages on to St. John's Road, Eckstein Road and Severus Road.
+The ground floor of St John's Road is a primary retail frontage.
+The Severus Road frontage currently has an office frontage associated with the retail use.
 Severus Road is part residential.
-A retail frontage on to St John's Road is required on the ground floor. - 6.92 Nature There is limited opportunity for green space unless a perimeter block residential development was proposed with an interior courtyard above ground floor retail.
-Urban greening should be promoted in the form of a green/brown roof to promote biodiversity. - 6.93 Massing The massing of any proposed redevelopment should respond to the context which is generally around three storeys and a fourth in the roof space.
-The original Victorian building on the corner should be retained as a marker as this typology is prevalent in St. John's Road. - 6.94 Building Heights In accordance with the tall and mid-rise building maps in Appendix 2, the site is not located in a tall or mid-rise building zone.
+A retail frontage on to St John's Road is required with upper floors of class E or residential.
+For Eckstein Road a commercial frontage at ground floor is possible with residential or offices/hotel above.
+For Severus Road frontage residential or hotel uses to all floors is appropriate. - 6.90 Nature There is limited opportunity for green space unless a perimeter block residential development was proposed with an interior courtyard above ground floor retail.
+Urban greening should be promoted in the form of a green/brown roof to promote biodiversity. - 6.91 Massing The massing of any proposed redevelopment should respond to the context which is generally around three storeys and a fourth in the roof space.
+The original Victorian building on the corner should be retained as a marker as this typology is prevalent in St. John's Road.

+6.92 Building heights - In accordance with the tall and mid-rise building maps in Appendix 2, the site is not located in a tall or mid-rise building zone.
 Development proposals for tall or mid-rise buildings will not be supported.